Yes, you will need an ISBN when you self-publish a print book.

-Prices range from about US$125 for a single ISBN, but you can buy packages of 10 for around $295.
+When purchasing ISBNs, prices range from about US$125 for a single number.
+But you can buy packages of 10 for around $295.
 Source Bowker.

-However, if you publish with Amazon, Smashwords, Draf2Digital or in fact, most self-publishing platforms, there is no charge for an ISBN.
+However, if you publish with Amazon, Smashwords, Draft2Digital, or in fact, most self-publishing platforms, they all assign a free ISBN.

 So what’s going on here?